chetmurthy/yay/YAY-SPECIFICATION.md

   expressing them.
 * multiline unquoted YAML scalars with whitespace

+In addition

-In addition, the special characters used to express YAY structure (viz. "[", "]", "-", etc) cannot appear in unquoted YAML scalars: when one wants to use those, there are always C++ raw-string-literals.
+* the special characters used to express YAY structure (viz. "[", "]", "-", etc) cannot appear in unquoted YAML scalars: when one wants to use those, there are always C++ raw-string-literals

+* everywhere (outside of quotations) whitespace and newlines are insignificant.
+At the left margin, spaces are significant and tabs are forbidden (b/c easy to make mistakes) but that is all: otherwise, whitespace is just insignificant.

+  This may sound paradoxical, but what matters is *indentation*, not whitespace.
+Whitespace at the left margin is a form of whitespace (and is significant), but elsewhere, whitespace is ignored.

 # Syntactic Specification

 The syntax of YAY is specified in terms of character set, lexemes, and a grammar.

 ## Character Set